Mastering Python Context Managers: A Guide to the `with` Statement

 - There is no resource to manage: For a simple, self-contained operation (like a mathematical calculation), wrapping it in a

-block adds clutter with no benefit. - The resource lifecycle is not block-scoped: If you have an object whose lifecycle needs to be longer than the
+withblock adds clutter with no benefit. - The resource lifecycle is not block-scoped: If you have an object whose lifecycle needs to be longer than the

-block (e.g., it’s created once and used in many different places), a context manager is not the right fit.
-Thewith
+withblock (e.g., it’s created once and used in many different places), a context manager is not the right fit.
+Thewithstatement is designed for resources that are acquired and released in a well-defined, limited scope.

 The pattern is invaluable for guaranteeing cleanup, but always ask yourself: “Is there a resource here that needs to be cleaned up?”
 If the answer is no, a context manager is likely overkill.